k64ret/cv64/docs/objects.md

 # Objects

-**Objects** (formerly known as *modules*) are a common data structure seen through the game's code.
+**Objects** are a common data structure seen through the game's code.

+> [!NOTE]
+> Objects were formerly known as *modules*

 Objects are used to modularize the code's execution flow by associating code and data to certain objects.
 This way, said code can only be executed if its associated object is present in memory.
 Not only that, but it can also be used to assign an order of execution to the code associated to the objects.

 Pretty much every piece of code running in the main thread is associated to a certain object (menus, enemies, the player, etc).

 ## Structure
-All objects are 0x74 bytes long.
-The first 0x20 bytes consist of a header that is used to track things, while the other 0x54 bytes can vary depending on the object.
+All objects are `0x74` bytes long.
+The first `0x20` bytes consist of a header that is used to track things, while the other `0x54` bytes can vary depending on the object.

 In the decomp, the object data structures and its associated functions are declared in `object.h`.